 Then sand it down to remove the rough texture and any dirt.

-Mount the branch to a piece of wood this way it could stay up right.
+Mount the branch to a piece of wood.
+This way it can stay upright.

 Step 4: Prepping and Joining

-Now sand down the wood using 120 grit sand paper and then use 220 grit to complete.
+Now, sand down the wood using 120-grit sandpaper.
+Then, use 220 grit to complete.

 I used a biscuit joiner to join the lumbers.
 Glue it and then clamp it.
-If you don't have a joiner you can use a nail gut, dowels, or even screw.
+If you don't have a joiner, you can use a nail gut, dowels, or even screws.

-If you use screw just fill in the screw head before painting or staining.
+If you use screws, just fill in the screw head before painting or staining.

 Step 5: Painting and Finishing It Up

-Once everything it dried insert the branch in the open end.
+Once everything was dried, I inserted the branch in the open end.

 I used a nail gun to secure the branch in place.
-You can also use screw here.
-Either way you will have to retouch this area.
-If you don't mind you can always assemble everything prior to painting and tape off the branch.
+You can also use a screw here.
+Either way, you will have to retouch this area.
+If you don't mind, you can always assemble everything prior to painting and tape off the branch.